friendica/red/doc/Schema-development.md

 	Set the size of shadows shown with inline images.
 Accepts a numerical value.
 Note shadows are not applied to smileys.
 * converse_width
-	Set the maximum width of conversations.
-Accepts px, or %.
+	Set the maximum width of the content region in px.
 * nav_min_opacity
 * top_photo
 * reply_photo

-* sloppy_photos
+If a your_schema_name.css file is found, the content of this file will be attached to the end of style.css.
-	Determins whether photos are "sloppy" or aligned.
-Set or unset (1 or '')
+This gives the schem developer the possiblity to override any style component.

 #include doc/macros/main_footer.bb;